9th Circuit rules against Trump travel ban

 The judges say the president violated U.S. immigration law by discriminating against people based on their nationality and that Trump failed to show their entry into the country would hurt American interests.

+Asked at Monday’s briefing about the ruling, White House Press Secretary Sean Spicer said the president's team is reviewing the opinion but stressed that the country needs every available tool to prevent terrorists from committing acts of violence.

+Spicer maintained that the president’s executive order relating to the policy is lawful.

-They didn't rule on whether the travel ban violated the Constitution's ban on the government officially favoring or disfavoring any religion.
+The judges did not rule on whether the travel ban violated the Constitution's ban on the government officially favoring or disfavoring any religion.
 The 9th Circuit, considered among the most liberal circuits in the country, did side with the administration Monday in allowing the government to review vetting procedures.
 The judges directed a lower court to re-issue its preliminary injunction following the new guidance.

 The 9th Circuit opinion represents just one development in the fast-moving legal battle.